r-wenger/MultiSenGE-Tools/README.md

 ```
 #### Dataset visualization :

-You can follow this [link](http://romainwenger.fr/Sentinel-GE/index.html) to visualize some informations extracted from Sentinel-GE.
+You can follow this [link](http://romainwenger.fr/Sentinel-GE/index.html) to visualize some informations extracted from MultiSenGE.

 Contact
 -----